 Blown away by this rapper’s talent for rap and for daring to write music that is so personal.

-First off, I was surprised to discover that NF (short for Nathan John Feuerstein) is signed to a Christian music label (Capitol Christian Music Group) because his lyrics and video concepts are VERY dark.
+I was surprised to discover that NF (short for Nathan John Feuerstein) is signed to a Christian music label (Capitol Christian Music Group) because his lyrics and video concepts are very dark.
 (Same label as Chris Tomlin, Jesus Culture and more).

-NF’s music is unhappy– the real broke kind where your soul is literally down in the pits, and his music is an invitation to the chaos, anger and hopelessness inside his mind and his music videos show how real his pain and anger is.
+NF’s music is unhappy– the real broke kind where your soul literally drops down to the pits of despair, and his music is an invitation to the chaos, anger and hopelessness inside his mind and his music videos show how real his pain and anger is.

 (Photos from here)

 I found his music in a CCM (Contemporary Christian Music) playlist and I had to scroll through the playlist several more times because I was taken back by his dark lyrics.
-Did someone accidentally include this rapper in this CCM playlist?
 It was included in a playlist with worship songs and to be honest, I was a little creeped out watching his video, ‘Green Lights.’
-Actually, a lot of his videos creeped me out, especially the scenes with the people wearing white masks with the blank stares.
-His music is angry and the overlying theme for every track is a guy who is hopeless, depressed, broken, and in a lot of pain.
+NF’s music is angry and the overlying theme for every track is a guy who is hopeless, depressed, broken, and in a lot of pain.

 His music isn’t your typical Christian feel good, the kind that glimmers of hope and victory in Jesus.
 Yes, we’ve got notable Christian rappers like Lecrae, Andy Mineo, Tripp Lee and more who also deliver real talk, but there’s usually context that points to faith.
 Jesus.
 Victory.
 Hope.

-I wanted to share NF’s music because as I explored all of his music, I felt compassion for him.
+I wanted to share NF’s music because as I explored all of his music, I felt compassion for him because his music comes from a real place of brokenness.
+His music is his personal story and therapy.
 Lyrically, a lot of NF’s music isn’t gospel-centered but pain-centered.
 His writing comes from a place of anger and deep hopelessness.
 His pain and anger is real, and you can feel his wounds by the way he delivers his music.

 NF’s personal message at the 4:30 mark: (please refrain from watching if sensitive to cutting)